 Our catalogue

 How much does a narrative need illustration and a picture needs a story?
 At DOX, we believe that a gallery and an exhibition in it is like a big box full of stories and you just have to choose.
-The programme draws inspirational material from an exhibition of small but impressive paintings by Josef Bolf.
+The programme draws inspirational material from the ambiguous yet poetic works of Orhan Pamuk.

-The programme for the KAFKAesque exhibition introduces students and pupils to the role of the curator in contemporary art.
-In a broader sense, it shows the curator as an essential figure in any information production.
+The programme for the exhibition The Consolation of Objects with the works of Orhan Pamuk introduces students and pupils to the role of the curator in contemporary art.
+In a broader sense, it shows the curator as an essential figure in any information creation.

 #Datamaze: The Magic of Design